How to get to the BVI

 There are four main airlines that provide their services in the area of Caribbean islands – BVI Airways, Cape Air, Air Sunshine, Delta Airlines and LIAT.
 Note that American Airlines (and it’s subsidiary American Eagle) stopped flying to Tortola early 2013.

 A popular route is via Delta Airlines – they travel to St. Thomas in the USVI, then you take a taxi to ferry port in Charlotte Amalie.
 There you take a boat to Tortola.
 Then it’s just a short taxi ride to your destination.

-Those traveling from the EU have basically two options to choose from – British Airways, Virgin Atlantic and American Airlines.
-They can help you get to the BVI directly mainly through Antigua or San Juan and from there just a short flight to Beef Island Airport (or St. Thomas).
+Those traveling from the EU have two options to choose from – British Airways, Virgin Atlantic and American Airlines.
+They can help you get to the BVI through Antigua or San Juan and from there just a short flight to Beef Island Airport (or St. Thomas).

-If you are departing from the UK, expect to pay between $900 and $1500 (£575- £950) for roundtrip tickets.
+If you are departing from the UK, expect to pay between $900 and $1700 (£575-£1010) for round-trip tickets.
 UK travellers have the option of flying from London Gatwick to Antigua to the BVI (usually the quickest route) or flying Heathrow or Manchester to New York, Miami or Boston to San Juan to the BVI or St Thomas (usually the cheapest route).